 - Head Injuries

-MENINGIOMAS , MALIGNANT Brain Tumour(Glioma, Astrocytoma, Metastatic), Cerebellopontine angle tumours, Acoustic Neuroma Schwannoma Tumor, Pituitary tumor, Prolactinoma, Colloid cysts, Craniopharyngioma, Rathke’s Cleft Cyst, Sellar and Parasellar tumors and Brain Tuberculomas.
+Meningiomas, Malignant Brain Tumors(Glioma, Astrocytoma, Metastatic), Cerebellopontine angle tumors, Acoustic Neuroma Schwannoma Tumor, Pituitary tumor, Prolactinoma, Colloid cysts, Craniopharyngioma, Rathke’s Cleft Cyst, Sellar and Parasellar tumors and Brain Tuberculomas.

 The brain can also be the site of tumour seedlings (metastases) from disease in other organs of the body.